Revenue from Natural Resources on Native American Land

 Native American revenue data, like federal revenue data, is subject to standards, audits, and assurances.
 These include:

-- The Onshore Energy and Mineral Lease Management Interagency Standard Operating Procedures (PDF) outlines the procedures that BLM, ONRR, and BIA follow to verify and enforce compliance for production and revenue collection from Native American lands
+- The Onshore Energy and Mineral Lease Management Interagency Standard Operating Procedures outline the procedures that BLM, ONRR, and BIA follow.
+These agencies verify and enforce compliance for production and revenue collection from Native American lands.

-- The Indian Self-Determination and Education Act (Public Law 93-638) and Section 202 of the Federal Oil & Gas Royalty Management Act of 1982 (PDF) (FOGRMA) outline how DOI may contract with a tribe to perform compliance activities
+- The Indian Self-Determination and Education Assistance Act (Public Law 93-638) (PDF) and Section 202 of the Federal Oil & Gas Royalty Management Act of 1982 (FOGRMA) outline how DOI may contract with a tribe to perform compliance activities.

-- The Office of the Special Trustee for American Indians (OST) Annual Report of the Tribal and Other Trust Funds and Individual Indian Monies Trust Funds Managed by the U.S. Department of the Interior OST includes the annual auditor’s report for tribal and other trust funds under the American Indian Trust Fund Management Reform Act of 1994 (PDF).
-Archived audits are available here.
+- The Bureau of Trust Fund Administration (BTFA) Annual Reports include the annual auditor’s report for tribal and other trust funds.
+These reports are under the American Indian Trust Fund Management Reform Act of 1994 (PDF).